InertialObserver/word_puzzle/README.md

 Usage

-To use the app run
+To use the app run: ruby app.rb

-ruby app.rb

 Navigate in your browser to localhost:4567